Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_misha.md

 **One thing I learned:** Reading and parsing non-latin letters are not straightforward...

+Hello Man Ho, thank you for your feedback, yeah the packages I imported weren't tons of help, so like I responded to Kinan's comments, going low-fi this time!

 ## Emma's Feedback
 3-21-2022
 - **What was done well:** I was really impressed by how concrete your project plan is.
 You've made your end goal very clear!
 I also appreciate that even with bumps in the road, you've kept a detailed log on the issues and your steps to approach them.
 - **What could be improved:** You may want to include a sample of your raw data at this point.
 Publishing a whole PDF would be infeasible, but there may be a sample page that's already public (i.e., preview on the selling page) that could be included.
 - **One thing I learned:** I had previously been unaware of PDF text extraction packages.
 When I read your project plan, my first thought was OCR, which seemed very daunting (to me at least).
 I'm impressed that you're working with tangible text data--that's an entirely different beast from a lot of the other projects.
 I hope that the pre-packaged PDF readers will work for you!

+Hi Emma, thank you so much for your comments, I agree adding some preliminary data so others can see what's going on will be really useful!
+Now that I have a way to get my data into plain text, I think things will start to run more smoothly!

 ## Caroline's entry (2022-03-22)